stretchr/hoard/README.md

     }

-Remember, because the func is declared inline, variables defined around it will be available (via closures) making it easy to do other initialisation work in the `HoardFunc`.
+Remember, because the func is declared inline, variables defined around it will be available (via closures) making it easy to do other initialisation work in the `DataGetter`.

-####HoardFunc type
+####DataGetter and DataGetterWithError
-The `HoardFunc` type is defined as:
+The `DataGetter` type is defined as:

-    type HoardFunc func() (interface{}, *Expiration)
+    type DataGetter func() (interface{}, *Expiration)

-The func takes no arguments, but will return an object (the object being defined), and an `Expiration` instance describing when the object should expire (see Expiring below).
+The func takes no arguments, but must return an object (the object you intend to cache), and a `hoard.Expiration` instance describing when the object should expire (see [Expiring](#Expiring) below).
 For indefinite expiration (i.e. once it's created it should never expire) you can use the handy `hoard.ExpiresNever` object.

-####With errors
+The `DataGetterWithError` type is defined as:

+	type DataGetterWithError func() (interface{}, error, *Expiration)

+It serves the same purpose as the `DataGetter` type, except that it allows you to return an error as seen in the next section.

+####Returning Data and Error
-For the common case of methods that return an optional error as the second argument, Hoard provides the `GetWithError` alternative that works as you might expect:
+For the common case of methods that return an error as the second argument, Hoard provides the `GetWithError` alternative that works as you might expect:

     func GetSomething() (*Something, error) {